10 Cheapest Places To Live in Florida

 Median Home Price: $154,700

-One of the most notable features of Gadsden is Lake Talquin State Forest Park, which promotes fishing, walking trails, camping sites, and boating activities.
-So if you’re more of a “lake person” than an “ocean person,” and want a slower pace of living with low-cost home options, Gadsden might be right for your lifestyle.
+One of the most notable features of Gadsden is Lake Talquin State Forest Park, which promotes fishing, walking trails, camp sites, and boating activities.
+If you’re more of a “lake person” than an “ocean person,” and want a slower pace with low-cost home options, Gadsden might be right for your lifestyle.

 Lafayette County